 Curriculum for Excellence spans learning from 3-18 years.
-Its aims are to improve our children's life chances, to nurture successful learners, confident individuals, effective contributors, and responsible citizens, building on Scotland's reputation for great education.
+The curriculum aims to support children and young people to maximise their potential across four capacities to become successful learners, confident individuals, responsible citizens and effective contributors.

 Teachers and practitioners will share information to plan a child's 'learning journey' from 3-18, helping their progression from nursery to primary, primary to secondary and beyond, ensuring the change is smooth.
-They will ensure children continue to work at a pace they can cope with and with challenges they can thrive on.
+They will ensure children continue to work at a pace they can cope with and with challenges they can thrive on